Celebrate K! - THURSDAY ONLY

 - Jenny Kelly

-Full-day kindergarten is an important element of our state's strategy for improving student outcomes and closing the achievement gap.
+Kindergarten is an important element of our state's strategy for improving student outcomes and closing the achievement gap.
 Much happens during the kindergarten year that makes it special, including welcoming families into the K-12 system, facilitating student success in a developmentally appropriate, standards-based environment, and forging "school readiness" partnerships with the early learning community.
-Celebrate K! is offering three days of content targeted specially for Kindergarten.
+Celebrate K! is offering three days of content targeted specially for Kindergarten and preschool.

 Lunch will be provided.